FIWARE/CanisMajor/Validation Service/README.md

 The validation service implements a three-step verification protocol.

 ### Initial Validation Request
-The client initiates the verification process by submitting a POST request to the Canis Major Validator service.
+The client initiates the verification process by submitting a POST request to the Canis Major Validation service.

 ### Dual-Source Data Retrieval
 The Canis Major Validator executes two GET requests, based on the `entityId`,  to: